 What is a training matrix?

 For life sciences organizations regulated by the Food and Drug Administration (FDA), tracking employee training takes priority.
-That means making sure training is properly assigned, completed, recorded, and verified for every employee.
+That means making sure training is properly assigned, completed, recorded, and verified for everyone.
+To stay organized and compliant, these organizations rely on a training matrix for their employees.

 Why do you need a training matrix?